crowdsecurity/crowdsec-docs/docs/v1.X/docs/user_guide/plugins.md

 CrowdSec supports plugins written in any language.
 The plugins are fed with new alerts when available.
-In this guide we'll see how to configure and install a slack plugin written in golang.
+In this guide, we'll see how to configure and install a slack plugin written in golang.
 The plugin will send a simple message to the configured slack webhook whenever crowdsec detects any attacks.

 ## Installing the plugin: